denten-books/plain-text/0-chapter.md

 see @goodman_james_2004.

 [^ln-sweatshop]: See @freeman_high_2000.

+[^ln-kittler2]: *Gramophone, Film, Typewriter* ends as follows: "And while professors are still reluctantly trading in their typewriters for word processors, the NSA is preparing for the future: from nursery school mathematics, which continues to be fully sufficient for books, to charge-coupled devices, surface-wave filters, digital signal processors including the four basic forms of computation.
+Trenches, flashes of lightning, stars---storage, transmission, *the laying of cables* [@kittler_gramophone_1999, 263].

 [^ln-determine]: I mean "determinism" as both (a) a belief in the intrinsic agency of complex systems and (b) a practice of diminishing the scope of human